NikSays/asm-labs/README.md

 # Generate the object file
 nasm file.asm -o obj.o -f elf64

-# Link and generate the executable
+# Link and generate the executable:

-# If no stdlib functions are used, gcc may be replaced with ld
+# If label _start is defined (no stdlib used)
+ld obj.o -o out
+# If label main is defined (uses stdlib)
 gcc obj.o -o out -no-pie

 # Execute